Rakeshjaina777/Rakeshjaina777/README.md

 # 💫 About Me:
 Hi, I'm **Rakesh Jain** 👋
-B.Tech in Computer Science – **IIIT Surat**, deeply passionate about scalable backend systems, clean architecture, and performance-driven API development.
+B.Tech in Computer Science – **IIIT Surat**, deeply passionate about scalable **Backend Systems** and **App Technology**, clean architecture, and performance-driven API development.

-- 🔧 Currently contributing as a **Backend Intern** at **Meril** (NestJS, PostgreSQL, Redis, Kafka, JWT,Flutter)
+- 🔧 Contributing to the **Backend and App Development** team at **Meril**( NestJS, PostgreSQL, Flutter, Redis, Graphql and  Kafka).
 - 🔍 Actively building **60+ production APIs REST/GraphQL APIs** with a focus on security, caching, and modular design
+- - 📱 Built 2 production-ready mobile apps in Flutter for Playstore and AppStore
 - 💡 Exploring **distributed systems**, **Golang**, and **event-driven architectures**
-- 📱 Previously built production-ready mobile apps in Flutter
 - 🧠 Solved over **1000+ DSA problems**; sharp problem-solving mindset

 ---